Written by Jamie Bantleman

-Caffeine can be supplemented or used through the form of coffee, pill form and through pre-workout supplements, including gels.
+Caffeine can be supplemented or used through the form of coffee, pill form and through pre-workout supplements, including gels or formulas like THE Pre-Workout and THE Amino.
 Either way, it is a very powerful nutrient that has huge effects on performance both physically and mentally.

 Caffeine has been shown to improve body composition by its ability to increase your metabolic rate which will increase the expenditure in calories and can also help the body burn fat, producing energy rather than glucose.

 Caffeine’s main mechanism concerns antagonising adenosine receptors.
 Adenosine causes sedation and relaxation when it acts upon its receptors, located in the brain.
 Caffeine prevents this action and causes alertness and wakefulness.
 This inhibition of adenosine can influence the dopamine, serotonin, acetylcholine, and adrenaline systems.

 Caffeine dosages should be tailored to individuals.
 If you are new to caffeine or pre-workout supplements, start with a 100mg dose.
 Typically, 200mg of caffeine is used for fat-burning supplementation, while acute strength increases occur at higher doses, 500mg and above.
 Researchers tend to use a dosage range of 4-6mg/kg bodyweight.

 Caffeine can be supplemented through popular beverages, like coffee, tea and energy drinks, but it can also be taken in a pill form, or through pre-workouts such as THE Amino and THE Pre-Workout, which also include useful workout ingredients like citrulline, creatine, and essential amino acids.
 Many of caffeine’s effects, including fat burning, strength benefits, and euphoria, are subject to tolerance, and may not occur in people used to caffeine, no matter how large the dose is.